wp-plugins/wp-jv-custom-email-settings/Readme.txt

 * Replace default e-mail from "WordPress" name to anything you want

-This plugin is compatible with Contact Form 7 (v3.9.1).
+This plugin is compatible with Contact Form 7 (up to v3.9.3).

 == Installation ==